akashic

 Spanning the Chesapeake's Eastern Shore and stretching into rural Western Maryland, the district recorded an R+21.7 presidential margin in 2024 — the widest Republican spread in a state that otherwise votes heavily Democratic at the federal level.

-Its demographics — a population of 927,796, a 68% non-Hispanic-white share, a median household income of $93,312 — situate the district close to national averages on several dimensions.
+A population of 927,796, a 68% non-Hispanic-white share, and a median household income of $93,312 describe the district.

 Compare two places, side by side